-A question bank must be developed by EPAOs.
-The question bank must be of sufficient size to prevent predictability and the EPAO must review it regularly (at least once a year) to ensure that it, and its content, are fit for purpose.
-The questions relating to the KSBs, must be varied yet allow assessment of the relevant KSBs.
-Independent assessors must use the question bank as a source for questions and are expected to use their professional judgment to tailor those questions appropriately.
-Independent assessors are responsible for asking suitable questions in line with the EPAO's training and standardisation process.
+A 'question bank' must be developed by EPAOs.
+The 'question bank' must be of sufficient size to prevent predictability and the EPAO must review it regularly (at least once a year) to ensure that it, and its content, are fit for purpose.
+The questions relating to the KSBs must be varied, yet allow assessment of the relevant KSBs.

-EPAOs must ensure that apprentices have a different set of questions in the case of resits/re-takes.
+EPAOs must ensure that apprentices have a different set of questions in the case of re-sits or re-takes.